-The year 2018, marks the 75th anniversary of the Allied landings in North Africa and the defeat of the German Afrika Korps.
+This year, 2018, marks the 75th anniversary of the Allied landings in North Africa and the defeat of the German Afrika Korps.
 It resulted in the capture of some 275,000 enemy soldiers.
-Many of these soldiers were in the first great wave of German prisoners of war to arrive in America.
+Many of these men were in the first great wave of German prisoners of war to arrive in America.
 By the time World War II ended in 1945, more than six hundred German POW camps had sprung up across America holding a total of 371,683 POWs.
 One of these camps was established at the U.S. Army's training installation Camp Cooke on June 16, 1944.

 This book is the compelling story of fourteen German soldiers who were captured during the campaigns in North Africa and Europe, and then sat out the remainder of the war as POWs in California.
-It is a firsthand account of life as a POW at Camp Cooke and the lasting impression it had on the prisoners.
+It is a firsthand account told by the former prisoners themselves about life as a POW in America, with special emphasis on Camp Cooke, and the lasting impression it had on them.
 The story is told against the backdrop of the nationwide POW program managed by the U.S. War Department.

 Softcover 6 x 9